rt23456p/Program-Blog/README.md

 *20,Aug,2020* (On Some Experiment)

-I tested out some random looping on the repleacing, so that random replacing can take place in JilanSolution, which I mentioned yesterday, which makes the text more variable, you can see below
+I tested out some random looping on the replacing, so that random replacing can take place in JilanSolution, which I mentioned yesterday, which makes the text more variable, which you can see below

 <br/>